Ada-Developers-Academy/cs-fun-interview-practice/04/bipartition-graph.md

 Output: True

 Explanation:
-Fido can be placed in Group 1.
+Fido can be placed in either group.
 Nala can be placed in Group 1.
 Cooper can be placed in Group 2.
 Spot can be placed in Group 2.